pergus/netbox-zabbix/README.md

 to
 default 228.66 ms (134 queries including 118 similar and 93 duplicates )

+### Todo

+The date when scheduling the background job should use django.utils.timezone.now() to remove the warning:
+RuntimeWarning: DateTimeField Job.scheduled received a naive datetime (2025-08-21 17:43:35.860721) while time zone support is active.

 ### Questions

 Is it possible to let other views inherit field etc like NetBoxOnlyDevicesView does?